Maidenhead Rotary Club

 Eddie Clarke, who has been a Rotarian for nearly 40 years.

-Each club operates independently but they are all part of Rotary International, a global organisation dedicated to helping those in need and working towards world understanding and peace.
-With rising concerns over climate change, this year Rotary is adding protecting the environment as a seventh ‘area of focus’.
+Each club operates independently but they are all part of Rotary International, a global organisation dedicated to helping those in need and working towards world peace and understanding.
+With rising concerns over climate change, protecting the environment has been added as a seventh ‘area of focus’.

 Under the umbrella of ‘Rotary in Maidenhead’ the town’s clubs are either the driving force or a key supporter of many popular community events, such as the annual festival in Kidwells Park.